silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 will multiply and print.
 So when you see `multiply_and_print(3, 4)` you can imagine the compiler putting 3 and 4 into boxes labelled x and y in the `multiply_and_print` procedure.
-Then whenever it sees x and y in the steps of that procedure, it can look in the boxes to see what values are in the boxes.
+Then whenever it sees x and y in the steps of that procedure, it can look into those boxes to see what values we passed to the procedure. `multiply_and_print` has just two steps:

+ 1. `int z = x * y`
+ 2. `printf("The answer is %d\n", z)`

+The first step is similar to the code we saw earlier for storing numbers.
+It makes a new imaginary box named "z" for storing an integer, and in that box it stores the result of multiplying x and y.
+The second step looks a little weird, but it actually has some things in common with the first two steps from the `main` procedure.
+It has a name and then some parentheses and a comma... it's another procedure with arguments!